Introducing full guest access in Microsoft Teams revolutionized the whole concept of team collaboration.

 Setting up guest users’ access for Microsoft Teams

-To enable guest access on Microsoft Teams level, an admin must:
+To enable guest access on the Microsoft Teams level:

-Sign in to Microsoft Teams admin portal (https://admin.teams.microsoft.com)
+Sign in to the Microsoft Teams admin portal

-In the navigation menu, choose Org-wide settings and select Guest access
+In the navigation menu, click Users > Guest access:

-Click on the toggle next to Allow guest access in Microsoft Teams
+Click the dropdown next to Allow guest access in Microsoft Teams:

 In AAD, a global admin can choose, on a global level, who will be able to invite guest users to an organization: